 Is massage OK for me?

 There are some instances when massage could complicate or aggravate an illness or condition.
 In other words, getting massaged when you have any of the conditions listed below could be a bad idea.
 At the very least you need to discuss these conditions with your therapist before booking an appointment.
+I'm happy to chat with you via email if you have any questions before booking an appointment.

 - Berger's Disease